-Ingredients include cooked brown rice, eggplant, water, diced tomatoes, soy beans, zucchini, butternut squash, soy sauce, onions, red and green bell peppers, organic ketchup, agave syrup, garlic puree, corn starch, bourbon whiskey, apple cider vinegar, concentrated apple juice, ginger puree, dried yeast, spices, crushed red chilies.
+Ingredients include cooked brown rice, eggplant, water, diced tomatoes, soybeans, zucchini, butternut squash, soy sauce, onions, red and green bell peppers, organic ketchup, agave syrup, garlic puree, corn starch, bourbon whiskey, apple cider vinegar, concentrated apple juice, ginger puree, dried yeast, spices, crushed red chilies.
 Price $8.33

-We really enjoyed this Sweet Bourbon Vegetables dish.
+We really enjoyed this Sweet Bourbon vegetable dish.
 Though slightly spicy due to the crushed red peppers, it has a great flavor and the soy curls are terrific!
 The fat content in this dish is only 15% of calories, which is very good for a packaged meal.

 “A creamy red curry sauce with broccoli, chickpeas, carrots, green beans and red peppers over whole grain pasta.”

-Ingredients include cooked whole wheat pasta, water, carrots, chick peas, broccoli, green beans, coconut milk, red bell peppers, onions, roasted peanuts, soy sauce, tomato paste, red curry paste, sesame seeds, corn starch, and sea salt.
+Ingredients include cooked whole wheat pasta, water, carrots, chickpeas, broccoli, green beans, coconut milk, red bell peppers, onions, roasted peanuts, soy sauce, tomato paste, red curry paste, sesame seeds, corn starch, and sea salt.
 Price $7.56

 Thai Drunken Veggies is one of my favorites.
-I love the pasta and curry mixture.
+I love pasta and curry mixture.
 Though it has coconut milk, peanuts, and sesame seeds, the percent of calories from fat is only about 22%.
 I did add a little extra salt.

-“An exotic nutty, sweet sauce with chunks of sweet potatoes, tomatoes and chickpeas on a light bed of couscous.”
+“An exotic nutty, sweet sauce with chunks of sweet potatoes, tomatoes, and chickpeas on a light bed of couscous.”

-Ingredients include whole wheat couscous, diced tomatoes, sweet potatoes, water, onions, chickpeas, peanut butter, celery, coconut milk, roasted peanuts, carrots, corn starch, ginger puree, sea salt, garlic puree, curry powder, spice.
+Ingredients include whole-wheat couscous, diced tomatoes, sweet potatoes, water, onions, chickpeas, peanut butter, celery, coconut milk, roasted peanuts, carrots, corn starch, ginger puree, sea salt, garlic puree, curry powder, spice.
 Price $7.45

 African Stew is probably my husband’s favorite.
 It has a great peanutty sweet flavor.
 No seasoning, other than a little salt, was needed for us.